haidog-yaqub/haidog-yaqub.github.io/haidog-yaqub.github.io-main/includes/intro.md

 For more details on my academic and professional journey, you can view my [CV](https://haidog-yaqub.github.io/docs/Jiarui_CV.pdf).

 I am open to collaborations in audio/speech signal processing and music technology.
 Feel free to reach out at: jhai2@jhu.edu -->
 I'm a PhD student in Electrical and Computer Engineering at Johns Hopkins University, advised by [Prof. Mounya Elhilali](https://engineering.jhu.edu/lcap/index.php?id=mounya), with an expected graduation in 2026.
-Prior to this, I earned two Bachelor's degrees and a Master's from Tsinghua University.
+Prior to this, I earned my Bachelor's degrees and Master's from Tsinghua University.

 Outside academia, I'm also a music producer and independent artist.